 Kathleen Arcieri grew up in Ridgewood, NJ where she began ballet lessons at the age of five.
 As a prized student at Irine Fokine’s School of Ballet, Kathleen performed in annual recitals as well as in Tchaikovsky’s classic, The Nutcracker, for over twelve years.
 At the age of 17, Kathleen was chosen to dance the coveted Sugar Plum Fairy role.
 After seeing her perform, the renowned Russian ballet dancer, Igor Youskevitch, invited her to train and compete professionally.
 In 1990, Kathleen was awarded the bronze medal in the prestigious New York International Ballet Competition.
 Kathleen also danced with the Connecticut Ballet Theater and taught classes at Irine Fokine's School of Ballet.

-Angelica Stiskin earned her BFA in Dance at Marymount Manhattan College under the direction of Katie Langan, performing works by Shen Wei, Robert Battle and Lar Lubovitch.
+Angelica Stiskin is the Director of Joffrey Ballet School's Contemporary and Jazz Program.
+She earned her BFA in Dance at Marymount Manhattan College under the direction of Katie Langan, performing works by Shen Wei, Robert Battle and Lar Lubovitch.
 Her credits include ASH Contemporary Dance Company, and American Dance Artists, dancing with Travis Wall and Rasta Thomas.
 Angelica performed a self-choreographed solo at Jerome Robbins Theater as an advocate for solo artistry in concert dance.
-Angelica is widely recognized for her versatility as a performer and teacher.
-Angelica assisted Emmy Award winning Mia Michaels and is a faculty member of Joffrey Ballet School’s Summer Program and school year Pre-Professional program.
+She is widely recognized for her versatility as a performer and teacher and has assisted Emmy Award winning Mia Michaels.

 Jaclyn Walsh is a principal dancer of KEIGWIN + COMPANY.
 Her choreography has been presented at Perceptions Contemporary Dance Festival, American Dance Guild Festival, Boston Contemporary Dance Festival, NYU’s Past/Forward, and SummerStage Main Stage.
 She received Broadway Care’s coveted Choreography Award at the Joyce and has been featured in Dance Spirit and Dance Teacher Magazine.
 Jaclyn received her BFA from NYU’s Tisch School of the Arts, where she performed works by Susan Marshall and Ronald K. Brown and received the Tisch Achievement Scholarship in Dance.
 Jaclyn is on faculty at Crunch Fitness and BDC’s Contemporary Variations Series.